PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 ## Summary
 Model hierarchy can become "self assembling" without intermediate `group` tags AND without additional `kind` reads in common cases.

-* In scenes where model hierarchy is unused, an additional prim flags query on the root prims will be required to suppress propagation from the pseudo root prim, but no additional `kind` reads required and no measurable cost to composition is expected.
+* In scenes where model hierarchy is unused, an additional prim flags query on the root prims will be required to suppress propagation from the pseudo root prim, but no additional `kind` reads required and no measurable cost to stage population is expected.
-* In scenes where the model hierarchy is complete and explicit, there will be no additional queries of either prim flags or `kind` and no measurable cost to composition is expected.
+* In scenes where the model hierarchy is complete and explicit, there will be no additional queries of either prim flags or `kind` and no measurable cost to stage population is expected.
-* In scenes where the model hierarchy is complete but implicit through propagation, there will be an additional prim flags check on every prim that requires propagation, but no additional `kind` reads required (when compared to complete and explicitly specified) and no measurable cost to composition is expected.
+* In scenes where the model hierarchy is complete but implicit through propagation, there will be an additional prim flags check on every prim that requires propagation, but no additional `kind` reads required (when compared to complete and explicitly specified) and no measurable cost to stage population is expected.
 * In scenes where the model hierarchy is incomplete, if the incomplete subgraph is small, the cost was not measurable in tests.
 For larger incomplete subgraphs, a traversal pruning, non-`component` `kind` may be explicitly authored.
 When authored at the root of the subgraph, this results in no additional `kind` reads compared to the current state of the world.
-It's possible for larger incomplete hierarchies to have no measurable cost to composition.
+It's possible for larger incomplete hierarchies to have no measurable cost to stage population.

 Simplifying correct assembly and maintenance of model hierarchy will promote more consistent handling in toolsets and imaging that increasingly depend on model hierarchy being correctly specified.